Family Travel Tips for Travelling with Children

 2 Take only what you need

-Pack your case.
+Pack your case ( or better still teach the kids to pack their own cases).
 Now pack it again removing one outfit from every family member apart from the baby.
 Add an extra one for the baby, or maybe just some extra bibs, especially if they are just learning to feed themselves.
 Check the weather forecasts so you pack only items you need but always, always take baby wipes; someone always spills something at some point and it’s usually over you.
 Use rucksack style bags for luggage and hand baggage and you’ll always have two hands free – to hold onto little ones, wipe noses, use those baby wipes or maybe even enjoy a cup of coffee.
 Try giving each child a mini rucksack to carry on their back, with some of their things inside (the light ones!).
-It makes them feel grown up and takes some of the weight off you.
+If they won’t take a rucksack, try a Trunki; our kids loved scooting around on one.
+Giving them responsibility makes them feel grown up and takes some of the weight off you.
 Our children always liked to be involved this way, but don’t put the really important stuff in there, just in case it gets left behind.
 And, whatever you do, DO NOT agree to carry it for them AT ANY POINT or you’ll be stuck with it for the rest of the trip.

 3 Watch the time